vespa-engine/vespa/python/vespa/docs/sphinx/source/index.rst

 Connecting to a running Vespa instance
 ++++++++++++++++++++++++++++++++++++++

-If you have a running Vespa instance that you would like to experiment with, you connect to it with :ref:`vespa-class`.
+If you have a running Vespa instance that you would like to experiment with, you connect to it with :class:`vespa.application.Vespa`

 .. code-block:: python